-- i.
-The Model for Improvement developed by the Associates in Process Improvement and popularized by the Institute for Healthcare Improvement (IHI); - ii.
-Edward W. Deming's System of Profound Knowledge; - iii.
-Listening to and incorporating the Voice of the Customer (VOC); - iv.
-Process mapping/flow charting; - v.
-SMART Aim development and the use of key driver diagrams for building testable hypotheses; - vi.
-Methods for barrier identification and intervention selection (e.g., root cause analyses, Pareto charts, failure mode and effects analysis, the 5 whys technique, etc.); - vii.
-Selection and use of process, outcome and balancing measures; - viii.
-Testing change through the use of PDS(C)A cycles3; - ix.
+- viii.
+Testing change through the use of PDSA cycles3; - ix.
 The use of statistical process control, such as the Shewart control chart4; and - x.
 Tools for spread and sustainability planning. - f.
 Coursework Completion.
 Training curricula for staff outlined above shall be submitted to ODM for approval prior to enrollment.
 Evidence of coursework completion shall be submitted within 1 month of completion. - g.
+Applying Coursework Concepts.
+During and subsequent to quality improvement training, MCOP staff should be actively involved as team members in at least one quality improvement project in order to continue to build the quality improvement capacity of the MCOP.
+Active involvement in quality improvement projects involves the applying of quality improvement tools, methods and concepts to a clinical or nonclinical problem, including: analyzing data to determine opportunities for improvement, root cause determination, barrier assessment, intervention design and testing using PDSA cycles, and longitudinal measurement, and assessment of intervention impact on outcome measures using statistical process control methods.
+Improvement projects should include the perspective of those whose outcomes are being improved (i.e., members) - h.
 Coursework Exemptions.
 Staff will be exempt from this requirement, if one of the following is completed within the two years prior to this contract's effective date: 1) an accredited/certified education course in quality improvement science or 2) satisfactory completion of NCQA, CPHQ or ASQ CQIA certification.
-Medical Directors with a substantial role in improvement projects or who are accountable for the QAPI program, as well as Quality Improvement Directors who are hired after July 1, 2016, shall complete the course work within six (6) months of their start date unless they have evidence of course completion within the two years prior to their effective start date. - h.
+Medical Directors with a substantial role in improvement projects or who are accountable for the QAPI program, as well as Quality Improvement Directors who are hired after July 1, 2016, shall complete the course work within six (6) months of their start date unless they have evidence of course completion within the two years prior to their effective start date. - i.
 ODM funded QI training efforts.
-MCOP staff at all levels of the organization shall be required to participate in all ODM-funded QI training. - i.
+MCOP staff at all levels of the organization shall be required to participate in all ODM-funded QI training, as illustrated by being prepared for class and ODM monthly QI meetings, active engagement in class activities and QI meetings, meeting with team and sponsor prior to class and QI meetings, and applying learned concepts to current MCOP improvement projects - j.
 Quality Improvement Strategy.
 The MCOP shall submit a clearly delineated, outcomes- driven strategy for improvement (e.g., work plan) as part of its annual QAPI submission.
 The strategy shall measure, analyze, and track performance indicators that reflect the ODM Quality Strategy population health focus, including: population streams (e.g., women of reproductive age, chronic conditions, and behavioral health), value based purchasing strategies (e.g., comprehensive primary care, episode-based payments), and health equity focus.
 The MCOP's quality improvement strategy shall, at minimum describe: